How Much Fat Should You Eat Per Day?

-Let it be known that weight loss and fat intake can absolutely coexist – as it should!
 But how much fat should you eat per day?
 What about how many grams of fat per day to lose weight?

-Despite its negative associations, dietary fat is undeniably imperative and vital to achieving and maintaining good health.
 Fat is one of the three macronutrients, with carbohydrate and protein being the other two.
 But dissimilar to both carb and protein that offer four calories per gram, fat contains more than double at nine calories.

+Despite its negative associations, dietary fat is vital to achieving and maintaining good health.
 Although fat sources are denser in calories, it is important to recognize dietary fat does not necessarily translate to body fat.

 • Building cell membranes and nerve sheaths, acting as external walls and protectant barriers.

 • Assisting in nutrient utilization obtained from foods, especially the fat-soluble vitamins A, D, E, and K.